mijo2/Navigation-RL/Report.md

 ### Policy Iteration

 For each time step, we will select an action based on the epsilon-greedy policy, and then estimate the action value functions according to the action taken and the state the agent is currently in and the next state.

+*To append an image explaining policy iteration(the V looking diagram)

 ### Action value function estimation